agabor/docs/_includes/cloudcode/cloud-code-advanced.md

 Set your webhook from the Dashboard UI.
 After that, it's available from all SDKs and the REST API the same way you would a normal Cloud function

-Webhooks are great when you want to use a specialized technology not available on Parse's Cloud Code.
+Webhooks are great when you want to use a specialized technology not available on MSG's Cloud Code.
 In this case we made use of an open source library and integrated with a separate data source where our billing info might be stored for legacy reasons.

 ## beforeSave Webhooks